tedbrandston/tedbrandston.github.io/to-write.md

 To write:
 https://en.m.wikipedia.org/wiki/Self-reference_effect
-What does it mean to be human -> concepts from comments.md:
+What does it mean to be human -> concepts
+  Also, dehumanization implies that we normally include a certain standard of behavior when considering human from comments.md:
   "Comments online are hard"
   "Moderating online conversations is hard"